cs421sp21-homework/project-g13/docs/iteration3.md

 1. The user opens the application.
 2. The user will be presented with a sign-in/up page, view (1).
    - If they already made an account with us, the user will click on the "Sign in with Gmail" button.
      - The user will enter their e-mail and Google will handle the rest of the sign-in process, view (2).
    - Otherwise, they will click on the “Sign up” button.
      - Then, the user will enter their email such that an account is created, view (2).
+3. The user will be presented with a page to insert their preferences, view (3)
+   - For each preference, the user can select all that apply to help filter their results
-3. The user will be presented with the "Start" page, view (3).
+4. The user will be presented with the "Start" page, view (4).
    - If they want to choose by themselves, the user will click on “Start”.
    - If they want to join a group, the user will click on the “Join a group” button.
-      - The user will enter a group ID which represents a specific group to join, view (4).
+     - The user will enter a group ID which represents a specific group to join, view (5).
-      - The user is presented with a “Waiting…” screen until the host begins the selection process, view (5).
+     - The user is presented with a “Waiting…” screen until the host begins the selection process, view (6).
    - If they want to host a group, the user will click on the “Host a group” button.
      - The user will set the group’s location by clicking on the “Set Group Location” button.
-      - The user will wait for people to join and click the “Start” button once everyone has joined, view (7).
+     - The user will wait for people to join and click the “Start” button once everyone has joined, view (8).
-4. The user will be presented with a place to enter their location, view (8).
+5. The user will be presented with a place to enter their location, view (9).
-5. The user/ will be presented with a "Restaurant option" page, view (9).
+6. The user/ will be presented with a "Restaurant option" page, view (10).
-6. The user will click on "Yes" if they find the option appealing, or on "No" if they find it unappealing.
+7. The user will click on "Yes" if they find the option appealing, or on "No" if they find it unappealing.
    - If the user clicks on "Yes", a new "Restaurant option" page will be presented.
-7. If the user swipes right, the "Match found" page, view (10), will be presented.
+8. If the user swipes right, the "Match found" page, view (11), will be presented.
    - The user will click on the "Done" button and be returned to the "Start" page.
-8. If the user/group is unable to find a match after swiping through 10 restaurants, then a “No Match Found” screen is displayed.
+9. If the user/group is unable to find a match after swiping through 10 restaurants, then a “No Match Found” screen is displayed.
-    - If not in a group, then the user is presented with a recommendation, view (11).
+   - If not in a group, then the user is presented with a recommendation, view (12).
-    - If in a group, then the group is presented with a recommendation and a leaderboard of restaurants to show how people voted for each one, view (12).
+   - If in a group, then the group is presented with a recommendation and a leaderboard of restaurants to show how people voted for each one, view (13).
-9. The user will click “Yes” or "No" if they want to swipe through another collection of restaurants or end the swiping process.
+10. The user will click “Yes” or "No" if they want to swipe through another collection of restaurants or end the swiping process.

 # Iteration Backlog